 Fall term for graduate students, five hours

 Spring term for graduate students, five hours

-Summer term B for graduate students, three hours

-Summer term C for graduate students, three hours
+Summer term for graduate students, three hours

-Summer term A and any other summer term for graduate students, five hours

 Graduate special circumstances: A graduate student in the final term may be enrolled for fewer than the minimum required hours with certification of final term status and approval by the academic dean.

 Doctoral Students who have completed course work and passed their preliminary exams are officially admitted to doctoral candidacy.
 Doctoral students at this stage of dissertation advisement who are enrolled in least one hour of dissertation are eligible for the FICA exemption for the term enrolled.